 - All Canadian chicken is grain-fed, because all chicken farms in Canada provide their birds with a feed that consists of over 85% grain.
 Chickens eat a mixture of grains, oilseeds and protein such as canola or soybean meal blended together with vitamins and minerals.

 - Broiler chickens do not live in cages.
 They walk freely throughout their barns, which protect them from the weather, predators and disease outside.

-- All Canadian chicken is grain-fed.
-Also, you won’t find any chicken in Canada with added hormones or steroids because they have been banned in this country since the 1960s.
+- No chicken in Canada has added hormones or steroids because they have been banned in this country since the 1960s.

 Dr. Tyra Dickson from the University of Saskatchewan Poultry extension answers your questions about antibiotics and chicken: